openhwgroup/cva6/README.md

 ## Getting Started

 Go and get the [RISC-V tools](https://github.com/riscv/riscv-tools).
-Make sure that your `RISCV` environment variable points to your RISC-V installation.
+Make sure that your `RISCV` environment variable points to your RISC-V installation (see the RISC-V tools and related projects for futher information).

 Checkout the repository and initialize all submodules
 ```